mlauter/hacker_school_progress/progress.md

 * install bootstrap
 * play around with css and javascript stuff

+# Aug 19
+Soldered temperature sensor circuit for AC project, all hardware works Need to refactor code for the server and pi program

+## Aug 18
+Subclassed bpython formatter and code.InteractiveInterpreter, got traceback coloring to work with pygments, just need to incorporate into bpython itself

+## Aug 16 - 17
+Went to pygotham

 ## Aug 15
 * successfully deployed app to heroku
 * practiced for job interviews